-Page 5 01 6 Antibiotic Stewardship Pract tices (continued) assurance/performance improvement committee meetings? □ Yes □ No 21.
-Does your facility have access to individual(s) with antibiotic stewardship expertise (e.g., consultant pharmacist trained in antibiotic stewardship, stewardship team at referral hospital, Yes external infectious disease/stewardship consultant)?
-Electronic Health Record Ut ilization 22.
-Indicate whether any of the ne following are available in a ın electronic health record ( che ck all that apply): ☐ Microbiology lab cu susceptibility results ☐ Medication orders ☐ Medication adminis tration record ☐ Resident vital signs ☐ Resident admission notes ☐ Resident progress notes ☐ Resident transfer o r discharge notes $\hfill\Box$ None of the above Facility Water Management a and Monitoring Program 23.
-Have you ever conducted a facility risk assessment to identify where Legionella and other opportunistic waterborne pathogens (e.g. Pseudomonas, Acinetobacter, Burkholderia, Stenotrophomonas, nontuberculous mycobacteria, and fungi) could growand spread in the facility water system (e.g., piping infrastructure)?
+Antibiotic Stewardship Pract ices (continued) 20.
+Are antibiotic use and resistance data reviewed by leadership in quality assurance/performance improvement committee meetings? □ Yes □ No 21.
+Does your facility have access to individual(s) with antibiotic stewardship expertise (e.g., consultant pharmacist trained in antibiotic stewardship, stewardship team at referral hospital, $\square$ Yes external infectious disease/stewardship consultant)?
+Electronic Health Record Uti lization 22.
+Indicate whether any of the e following are available in ar n electronic health record (che ck all that apply): ☐ Microbiology lab cul susceptibility results ☐ Medication orders ☐ Medication administ ration record ☐ Resident vital signs ☐ Resident admission notes ☐ Resident progress notes ☐ Resident transfer or discharge notes $\hfill\square$ None of the above Facility Water Management a nd Monitoring Program other opportunistic waterborne Burkholderia, Stenotrophomon spread in the facility water syst 23.
+Have you ever conducted a facility risk assessment to identify where Legionella and other opportunistic waterborne pathogens (e.g. Pseudomonas, Acinetobacter, Burkholderia, Stenotrophomonas , nontuberculous mycobacteria, and fungi) could grow and spread in the facility water system (e.g., piping infrastructure)?
 If Yes, when was the most recent assessment conducted?
-(Check one) □ ≤ 1 year ago ☐ >1 and ≤ 3 years ago □ > 3 years ago 24.
-Does your facility have a watransmission of Legionella and If Yes, who is represented rne pathogens? □ Yes □ No ☐ Facility Administrator ☐ Nursing Leadership (e.g., DON or ADON) ☐ Consultant ☐ Facilities Manager/ Engineer ☐ Maintenance Staff ☐ Infection Preventionist ☐ Risk/Quality Management Staff ☐ Medical Director ☐ Equipment/ Chemical □ O1 ther (specify): · · uch as residual chlorine) □ Yes □ No levels ective actions when disinfecta nits as determined by your wat
+(Check one) □ ≤ 1 year ago □ >1 and ≤ 3 years ago □ > 3 years ago 24.
+Does your facility have a watransmission of Legionella and If Yes, who is represented ne pathogens? □ Yes □ No ☐ Facility Administrator ☐ Nursing Leadership (e.g., DON or ADON) □ Consultant ☐ Facilities Manager/ Engineer ☐ Maintenance Staff ☐ Infection Preventionist ☐ Risk/Quality Management Staff ☐ Medical Director ☐ Equipment/ Chemical □ Otl her (specify): 25.
+Do you regularly monitor the following parameters in your building's water system?
+(Check all that apply) Disinfectant (such as residual chlorine)

 Page 6 of 6

-Temperature □ Yes □ No
+Temperature ☐ Yes □ No

-If Yes, do you have a plan for corr temperatures are not within accep your water management program table limits as dete □ Yes □ No
+If Yes, do you have a plan for correcti temperatures are not within acceptably your water management program? □ Yes □ No

 Heterotrophic plate counts ☐ Yes □ No

-If Yes, do you have a plan for corr heterotrophic plate counts are not determined by your water manage within acceptable I □ Yes □ No
+If Yes, do you have a plan for correcti heterotrophic plate counts are not with determined by your water manageme nin acceptable l □ Yes □ No

 Specific tests for Legionella ☐ Yes □ No

-If Yes, do you have a plan for corr tests for Legionella are not within a by your water management progra acceptable limits as • □ Yes □ No
+If Yes, do you have a plan for correcti tests for Legionella are not within according by your water management program? eptable limits as □ Yes □ No